 By archiving and making available software which you have developed yourself, you ensure that the functionality of your software can be verified and reproduced later and by others.
 The following tips may help you pursue this goal:

 - Archive your self-developed software in a dedicated software repository such as Software Heritage to give everyone access to your source code.
-To increase the visibility of your research, you can also use code repositories like GitHub.
+To increase the visibility of your research, you can also use code repositories like GitHub or TU Wien's TUgitLab.
 If you develop workflows, repositories such as my experiment may be right for you.

-- Assign source codes you want to publish with a suitable and free (as possible) licence, such as the GNU General Public Licence (GPL) or the Apache Lizenz 2.0.
-For all other types of research data, we recommend the Creative Commons licence with author's attribution (CC BY).
+- Assign source codes you want to publish with a suitable and free (as possible) license, such as the GNU General Public License (GPL) or the Apache License 2.0.
+The tool Choose a License can help you choosing an open source license.

 - In addition to the code, provide a detailed description of your experiments and data sets which others can use to test your software.
 In Jupyter Notebooks, you can create code and describe your experiment in related documentation at the same time.